 Every ornament you have likely has a special meaning and memory.
-And every time its placed, those memories come flooding back with layers and layers remembrance.
+And every time it's placed, those memories come flooding back with layers and layers of remembrance.
 So, consider choosing a few more to remember your precious lost loved ones at Christmas or any holiday you may celebrate.

 Jump ahead to these sections:

 - Personalized Miscarriage Ornament Ideas

 From angels to teddy bears, we’ve found some treasurable ornament ideas for your home during the holidays—and a few to keep around throughout the year.
 Continue reading for artisan-crafted and DIY projects alike.